 - Pain and Suffering compensation is awarded for the pain or serious discomfort experienced because of the accident.
 This would include both physical and mental suffering.
 Emotional distress is usually linked to more serious accidents resulting in devastating or catastrophic injuries.
 Victims may be awarded compensation above and beyond the pain and suffering claim for the psychological impact of an injury.
 This may include fear, anxiety and even loss of sleep.

 - Loss of Enjoyment can be added to your claim when injuries from the accident keep you from enjoying your normal daily pursuits including hobbies, physical exercise and recreational activities.

-- Loss of Consortium concerns the inability to continue a family relationship because of injuries caused by the accident.
-This typically relates to the loss of companionship with a spouse; for example, the inability to maintain a sexual relationship because of an injury would be fall under the loss of consortium in addition to the other categories of the claim.
+- Loss of Consortium is a term used to describe the inability to continue a family relationship because of injuries caused by the accident.
+This typically relates to the loss of companionship with a spouse.

 Pursuing a personal injury claim for an auto accident can be very intimidating.
 If you have been injured in an auto accident and are considering pursuing compensation, contact a personal injury lawyer in Marietta who can help you understand the process and who will fight for your best interest.